Russia takes aim at urban areas; Biden vows Putin will 'pay'

 The invading forces also pressed their assault on other towns and cities, including the strategic ports of Odesa and Mariupol in the south.

-As the fighting in Ukraine raged, the death toll remained unclear.
-One senior Western intelligence official estimated that more than 5,000 Russian soldiers had been captured or killed.
-Ukraine gave no overall estimate of troop losses.
+As fighting raged, the humanitarian situation worsened.
+Roughly 660,000 people have fled Ukraine, and countless others have taken shelter underground.

-The U.N. human rights office said it has recorded 136 civilian deaths.
-The real toll is believed to be far higher.
+The death toll was less clear, with neither Russia nor Ukraine releasing the number of troops lost.
+The U.N. human rights office said it has recorded 136 civilian deaths, though the actual toll is surely far higher.

-Britain's Defense Ministry said it had seen an increase in Russian air and artillery strikes on populated urban areas over the past two days.
-It also said three cities — Kharkiv, Kherson and Mariupol — were encircled by Russian forces.
+One senior Western intelligence official estimated that 5,000 Russian soldiers had been captured or killed in the biggest ground war in Europe since World War II.

 Many military experts worry that Russia may be shifting tactics.
 Moscow's strategy in Chechnya and Syria was to use artillery and air bombardments to pulverize cities and crush fighters' resolve.

+Britain's Defense Ministry said it had seen an increase in Russian air and artillery strikes on populated urban areas over the past two days.
+It also said Kharkiv and Mariupol were encircled by Russian forces and that troops had reportedly moved into the center of a third city, Kherson.
+Russia's Defense Ministry said it had seized Kherson, though the claim could not be confirmed.

-Ukrainian authorities said five people were killed in the attack on the TV tower, which is a couple of miles from central Kyiv and a short walk from numerous apartment buildings.
+Ukrainian authorities said five people were killed in the attack on the TV tower near central Kyiv.
 A TV control room and power substation were hit, and at least some Ukrainian channels briefly stopped broadcasting, officials said.

-The bombing came after Russia announced it would target transmission facilities used by Ukraine's intelligence agency.
-It urged people living near such places to leave their homes.

-Zelenskyy's office also reported a powerful missile attack on the site of the Babi Yar Holocaust memorial, near the tower.
+Zelenskyy's office reported that the site of the Babi Yar Holocaust memorial, which is adjacent to the TV tower, was also hit.
 A spokesman for the memorial said a Jewish cemetery at the site, where Nazi occupiers killed more than 33,000 Jews over two days in 1941, was damaged, but the extent would not be clear until daylight.

-The Slovenian Foreign Ministry said its consulate in Kharkiv, located in another large building on the square, was destroyed in the attack.
-The entrance to the consulate was between a jewelry store and a bank.
+Zelenskyy expressed outrage Wednesday at the attack on Babi Yar and concern that other historically significant and religious sites, such as St. Sophia's Cathedral, could be targeted.

+"This is beyond humanity.
+Such missile strike means that for many Russians our Kyiv is absolutely foreign," Zelenskyy said in a speech posted on Facebook.
+"They have orders to erase our history, our country and all of us."

-The attack on Freedom Square — Ukraine's largest plaza, and the nucleus of public life in the city — was seen by many Ukrainians as brazen evidence that the Russian invasion wasn't just about hitting military targets but also about breaking their spirit.
+The attack on the square — the nucleus of public life in the city — was seen by many Ukrainians as brazen evidence that the Russian invasion wasn't just about hitting military targets but also about breaking their spirit.

-The bombardment blew out windows and walls of buildings that ring the massive square, which was piled high with debris and dust.
-Inside one building, chunks of plaster were scattered, and doors, ripped from their hinges, lay across hallways.
+The bombardment blew out windows and walls of buildings that ring the square, which was piled high with debris and dust.
+Inside one building, chunks of plaster were scattered, and doors lay across hallways.

-"People are under the ruins.
-We have pulled out bodies," said Yevhen Vasylenko, an emergency official.

-Zelenskyy pronounced the attack on the square "frank, undisguised terror" and a war crime.
-"This is state terrorism of the Russian Federation," he said.

-In an emotional appeal to the European Parliament later, Zelenskyy said: "We are fighting also to be equal members of Europe.
-I believe that today we are showing everybody that is what we are."

-Another Russian airstrike hit a residential area near a hospital in the city of Zhytomyr, Mayor Serih Sukhomlin said in a Facebook video.
-Ukraine's emergency services said the Tuesday's strike killed at least two people, set three homes on fire and broke the windows in the hospital.
+Another Russian airstrike hit a residential area in the city of Zhytomyr.
+Ukraine's emergency services said Tuesday's strike killed at least two people, burned three homes and broke the windows in a nearby hospital.
 About 85 miles (140 kilometers) west of Kyiv, Zhytomyr is the home of the elite 95th Air Assault Brigade, which may have been the intended target.

+In the southern port city of Mariupol, the mayor said the attacks were relentless.

+"They have been flattening us non-stop for 12 hours now," Mariupol Mayor Vadym Boychenko was quoted by the Interfax news agency as saying.
+"We cannot even take the wounded from the streets, from houses and apartments today, since the shelling does not stop."

+Boychenko referred to Russia's actions as a "genocide" — using the same word that Putin has used to justify the invasion.

-Zelenskyy said 16 children had been killed around Ukraine on Monday, and he mocked Russia's claim that it is going after only military targets.
+Zelenskyy has mocked Russia's claim that it is going after only military targets, noting that 16 children were killed on Monday.

 "Where are the children?
-What kind of military factories do they work at?
-What tanks are they going at?"
+What kind of military factories do they work at?"
 Zelenskyy said.

 Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine's east in recent days.
-Local residents also reported the use of such weapons in Kharkiv and the village of Kiyanka, The Kremlin denied using cluster bombs.
+Residents also reported the use of such weapons in Kharkiv and Kiyanka village.
+The Kremlin denied using cluster bombs.

 Cluster bombs shoot smaller "bomblets" over a large area, many of which fail to explode until long after they've been dropped.
-If their use in Ukraine is confirmed, that would represent a new level of brutality in the war and could lead to even further isolation of Russia.
+If their use is confirmed, that would represent a new level of brutality in the war.

-"As for dialogue, I think yes, but stop bombarding people first and start negotiating afterwards," he told CNN.
+As the fighting raged, Kremlin spokesman Dmitry Peskov said that a Russian would be ready to resume talks Wednesday evening with Ukrainian officials, a day after Zelenskyy said Russia should stop bombing first.

-Moscow made new threats of escalation, days after raising the specter of nuclear war.
+Moscow made new threats of escalation Tuesday, days after raising the specter of nuclear war.
 A top Kremlin official warned that the West's "economic war" against Russia could turn into a "real one."

 Inside Russia, a top radio station critical of the Kremlin was taken off the air after authorities threatened to shut it down over its coverage of the invasion.
 Among other things, the Kremlin is not allowing the fighting to be referred to as an "invasion" or "war."